-According to a survey we recently did, 58 percent of Americans took steps to address an unexpected expense since the beginning of the COVID-19 pandemic.
+According to a survey we recently did, 58% of Americans took steps to address an unexpected expense since the beginning of the COVID-19 pandemic.
 Many of us didn’t feel prepared to handle these expenses.
 And if it was a medical expense, more than four in 10 Americans say they don’t feel prepared to handle surprise bills.*

 So, if you’re feeling financial stress, know that you’re not alone.
 We get that for you, and many others, a broken arm or car trouble could cause major financial setbacks.
 Perhaps you’ve already run through years of savings and there’s no money left to repair a broken furnace.
 Sudden household emergencies can be costly, especially in an economic crisis.